ronak14329/Facebook-User-Profiling/Text_R/readme.txt

 Summary of the files
 ===============================================================================
 - readme.txt: this file.
-- tcss555: This is a shell script that invokes Combined.R using Rscript.
+- tcss555: This is a shell script that invokes combined.R using Rscript.
-- Combined.R: This is the main script file that extracts the features from Text and Trains different models to predict age, gender and personality.
+- combined.R: This is the main script file that extracts the features from Text and Trains different models to predict age, gender and personality.
 Script has hard-coded training path and it is assumed to be in directory "/data/training"  with the approriate layout